 - salt and pepper

-You will be making a strong stock, a hearty chicken soup and a roasted chicken.
-These do not need to be served in the same day.
+You will be making a strong stock, a hearty chicken soup, and a roasted chicken.
+These do not need to be served on the same day.
 Make the stock to keep in the fridge for another meal.
 Save the soup for tomorrow and roast the chicken this evening – or however you wish.

-The trick to to know you are planning ahead for 3 meals when you begin.
+The trick is to know you are planning ahead for three meals when you begin.

 After an hour, you want to strain all of the ingredients into another large pot or stainless steel bowl.
 Do not use a colander – use a fine strainer.
 If your strainer is too small, manually pull out the chicken and all of the vegetables and set them aside in a bowl.

-Pour half off the liquid into Ball jars (use the ratio half liquid and half water as this is a super concentrated blend) and allow to cool completely before placing into fridge for use at another time.
+Pour half of the liquid into Ball jars (use the ratio of half liquid and half water as this is a super concentrated blend) and allow to cool completely before placing it into the fridge for use at another time.

-One thing is for certain – this blend ensures a rich taste that is filled with vitamins and is a healing medicine for many Czechs.
-This is also most likely what people refer to as “Jewish Penicillin”.
+One thing is certain – this blend ensures a rich taste filled with vitamins and is a healing medicine for many Czechs.
+This is also most likely what people refer to as “Jewish Penicillin.”

 Remember that the broth you have created has been super concentrated from the ingredients and all of that garlic,, but the best part is surely the taste.